EvaVillanuevaHernandez/FinalProject/README.md

  - Contrast between the background and the color of the font to favor reading and favor visual health, also pure white is not used to avoid glare and visual fatigue.

+ - Compatible with assistive technologies, such as screen readers and alternative keyboards, so that users with disabilities can use it without any problems.

  - Well-defined form fields and fonts that favor the perfect legibility of the texts.

+  Contrast between text and background is adequate so that users with low vision can read the information without difficulty.
  - Design adaptable to all kinds of devices.

 ---